ThiagoBfim/MailTracking/README.md

 #### How use:
-You should have to create a file named "prod.properties", who's should have the datasource and the mail private properties.
+You should create a file named "prod.properties", who's should have the datasource and the mail private properties.

 This project have to be on internet.